Article

 This foundational strategy creates a modern, scalable support system fit for the American market.

-1. Use AI-Powered Intelligent Ticket Routing
+2. Use AI-Powered Intelligent Ticket Routing

-1. Empower Agents with Real-Time AI Co-Pilots
+3. Empower Agents with Real-Time AI Co-Pilots

-A major hidden delay in customer care is agent research time.
 AI Co-Pilots, or “Agent-Assist” tools, eliminate this by working alongside human agents.
-These tools “listen” to conversations in real-time and automatically surface relevant information, such as:
+These tools “listen” to conversations in real-time and automatically surface relevant information:

 • Step-by-step troubleshooting guides from your knowledge base.